-We conducted our audit in accordance with Canadian generally accepted auditing standards.
+We conducted our audits in accordance with Canadian generally accepted auditing standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
-We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the consolidated financial statements in Canada, and we have fulfilled our ethical responsibilities in accordance with these requirements.
+We are independent of the Company in accordance with the ethical requirements that are relevant to our audits of the consolidated financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Emphasis of Matters

-Material Uncertainty Related to Going Concern
+Emphasis of Matter - Material Uncertainty Related to Going Concern

-We draw attention to Note 1 to the consolidated financial statements, which describes the material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 to the consolidated financial statements, which indicates that the Company incurred a net loss during the year ended December 31, 2022 and had a working capital deficit and an accumulated deficit at December 31, 2022.
+As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that material uncertainties exist that cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.